minio/directpv/docs/architecture.md

 * `Legacy node server`

 ## Controller
-The Controller runs as `Deployment` Pods named `controller`, which are three replicas located in any Kubernetes nodes not limiting to where node server is running.
+The Controller runs as `Deployment` Pods named `controller`, which are three replicas located in any Kubernetes nodes.
 In the three replicas, one instance is elected to serve requests.
 Each pod contains below running containers:
 * `CSI provisioner` - Bridges volume creation and deletion requests from `Persistent Volume Claim` to CSI controller.
 * `Controller` - Controller server which honors CSI requests to create, delete and expand volumes.
 * `CSI resizer` - Bridges volume expansion requests from `Persistent Volume Claim` to CSI controller.

 ### Controller server
 Controller server runs as container `controller` in a `controller` `Deployment` Pod.
-It handles below requests
+It handles below requests:
 * `Create volume` - Controller server creates new `DirectPVVolume` CRD after reversing requested storage space on suitable `DirectPVDrive` CRD.
 For more information, refer to the [Volume scheduling guide](./volume-scheduling.md)
 * `Delete volume` - Controller server deletes `DirectPVVolume` CRD for unbound volumes after releasing previously reserved space in `DirectPVDrive` CRD.
 * `Expand volume` - Controller server expands `DirectPVVolume` CRD after reversing requested storage space in `DirectPVDrive` CRD.